Nshmais/Fort-Worth-Map/README.md

 ## Markers Search
 <img src="img/search.png" height="25"> The navbar also contain a markers search responding to the input of the search keyword.
 When clicking on the marker display in search result the corresponding marker location on the map will bounce.

+## More Markers
+	✍ To add more markers just add more data to `js/data.js` and populate the map with markers.

 ## Google API key
 <img src="img/key_icon.png" height="25">In order to use Google_Maps API we will meed a key. **Make sure you replace "MYAPIKEY" in the JavaScript API call with your generated API key in code.** please, follow the instruction bellow to get the key:
 1. Visit [console.developers.google](https://console.developers.google.com)